Porsil/thornley-yoga/README.md

         -   Lighthouse reports were generated through the Google Chrome developer tools at several points during the websites development.
         -   The first report gave a performance score of 76, with the reason being the pictures file size was too large.
 The pictures were converted from jpeg to webp using [Ezgif](https://ezgif.com).
         -   The second report gave a performance score of 86, with the reason being the pictures were too large.
 The pictures were re-sized using [Ezgif](https://ezgif.com).
-        -   The final report after deployment gave a performance score of 99 and an accessibility score of 100:
+        -   The final report after deployment gave scores of 100 for all categories:

         ![Lighthouse Report](assets/read-me-docs/lighthouse-report.png)